What is sarcoma?

 - Angiosarcoma – blood vessel

-- Synovial sarcoma – unknown tissue of origin (not from joint synovium)
+- Synovial sarcoma – unknown tissue origin

 - Undifferentiated pleomorphic sarcoma – unknown tissue origin